starcitizen-lug/knowledge-base/wiki/index.md

 This wiki is a collection of information on how to run Star Citizen on Linux.
 If you're just getting started, head over to our [Quick-Start Guide](Quick-Start-Guide)!

-If you find any issues or missing information, please open an [issue report or pull request](https://github.com/starcitizen-lug/knowledge-base).
+To contribute updates/information, please open an [issue report or pull request](https://github.com/starcitizen-lug/knowledge-base).
 Thanks!

 ## Join us!